martpet/trip-pics/README-setup-envs.md

 (*aws:PrincipalOrgPaths* is similar to `o-dqkaknenun/r-weph/ou-weph-n389l0xd`)

-Attatch the *HostedZoneChangeRecords* and *SSMGetOauthClientSecret* policies.
+Attatch the *HostedZoneRecords* and *IdentityProvidersSecrets* policies.

 Copy the ARN of *DevAccountServiceRole* role to a variable named `devAccountServiceRoleArn` in *backend/consts/appConsts.ts*.